 Is my property a short term rental?

-If your property is a single family home, duplex, triplex, or quad-plex that is rented to guests more than three times per calendar year for periods of 30 days or less, your property is considered a short term rental.
+If your property is a single-family home, duplex, triplex, or quad-plex that is rented to guests more than three times per calendar year for periods of 30 days or less, your property is considered a short term rental.

 What are the City's rules for short term rentals?

 The City has adopted minimal regulations for short term rentals.
 Below is a summary list.
-The City’s rules do not replace or alter any requirements imposed by the State of Florida, including any requirements for state licensure or state sales tax.
-These rules also do not affect additional regulations prescribed by Home Owners Associations (HOAs), Property Owners Associations (POAs) or other deed restrictions.
-It is the property owner’s responsibility to comply with any state, HOA, POA, or deed requirements or face potential enforcement or penalties from those authorities.
+The City’s regulations do not replace or alter any requirements imposed by the State of Florida, including any requirements for state licensure or state sales tax.
+These rules also do not affect additional regulations prescribed by Home Owners Associations (HOAs), Property Owners Associations (POAs) or deed restrictions.
+It is the property owner’s responsibility to comply with any state, HOA, POA, or deed restrictions or face potential enforcement or penalties from those authorities.
 The City, however, does not enforce the state’s licensure or sales tax requirements or HOA, POA, or deed restrictions.

 SUMMARY OF CITY RULES FOR SHORT TERM RENTALS

-Minimum Standards.
+- Minimum Standards.
 The property must meet the minimum standards set forth in the Florida Building Code, the Florida Fire Code, the Florida Life Safety Code; and the City’s Comprehensive Development Code.
 As a short term rental, the fire code requires a high hazard inspection be performed annually.

-Swimming Pools.
+- Swimming Pools.
 If the property has a swimming pool, spas or hot tubs, such features must comply with the standards of the Residential Swimming Pool Safety Act (found in Chapter 515 of Florida Statutes).

 - Fire extinguisher.
 Portable fire extinguishers must be installed on each floor of the property in open areas or with appropriate markings showing the location.

-Designated Responsible Party.
+- Designated Responsible Party.
 Either the property owner, or a designated person over 18 years of age, or a property management company must be responsible for responding to requests, complaints, or other inquiries regarding the short term rental.

-Designated Responsible Party Posting.
+- Designated Responsible Party Posting.
 The name and telephone number of the responsible party must either be posted on the front exterior of the property in an area visible to the public or associated with the property through the City’s alarm decal system.
 This person must be available twenty-four (24) hours a day, seven (7) days a week and capable of directly responding, or directing a designated agent to directly respond to and resolve any issues or concerns with the short term rental.
 If necessary, the designated responsible party must be willing and able to come to the short-term vacation rental unit within two (2) hours following notification to address any issue that is not capable of being addressed via telephone.

-Maximum Occupancy.
+- Maximum Occupancy.
 The maximum number of guests cannot exceed 1 person per 150 gross square feet of air-conditioned living space.

-Parking.
+- Parking.
 One off-street parking space must be available per three guests.
 Garage spaces may count toward this requirement if the garage is open (i.e. unobstructed) and made available to guests for parking.

-Other standards.
+- Other standards.
 The property must otherwise comply with all other standards contained the City’s Code of Ordinances and Comprehensive Development Code (including requirements related to noise, and nuisances).
 Visit Largo's Code of Ordinances to learn more about Largo's noise regulations.